LeeSlater/file-upload-tool/README.md

 A flexible web-based file upload tool built in JavaScript and PHP.

 ## Feature overview ##
+- Flexible configuration
+- Multiple independant upload fields can be defined and configured with JSON
 - Drag and drop capable
-- Multiple independant upload fields can be generated on the page, each with its own separate configuration
-- Multiple files can be selected or dragged onto the uploaders
+- Multiple files can be selected or dragged onto the uploaders at once
-- Uploaded files can be removed by the user
+- Mistakenly uploaded files can be removed by the user
-- Files are sliced during upload and each blob uploaded at a time for reduced chance of timeouts
+- Files are uploaded one chunk at a time to reduce the chance of timeout on large file uploads
-- Configurable 'required' status
-- Configurable file size limit
-- Configurable limit for the number of files that can be uploaded
 - Integration with existing web forms
 - Optional JSON output into a field for analyses by other scripts
 - Easily changed stylesheets